SAVNET-ProblemStatement-Architecture/Intra-domain-problem-statement/draft-ietf-savnet-intra-domain-problem-statement-22.md

 --- abstract

-This document provides a gap analysis of the current operational intra-domain SAV mechanisms and identifies requirements for any new intra-domain SAV solutions.
+This document provides a gap analysis of the current operational intra-domain SAV mechanisms and identifies requirements for new intra-domain SAV solutions.

 --- middle